-The Google April 21st “Mobile friendly deadline” is approaching pretty quickly, and with it comes some changes to the SEO world.
-Google announced these changes will affect mobile searches in all languages worldwide and will have a significant impact in search results.
-Though they haven’t specifically outlined the details of the new algorithm, it is certain that it will focus on using mobile-friendliness as a ranking criterion.
-If your website is currently mobile friendly or you have made plans for it to be before April 21st, get ready to enjoy potential boost in Google!
+The Google April 21st “Mobile-friendly deadline” is approaching pretty quickly, and with it comes to some changes to the SEO world.
+Google announced these changes will affect mobile searches in all languages worldwide and will have a significant impact on search results.
+Though they haven’t specifically outlined the details of the new algorithm, it is certain that it will focus on using mobile friendliness as a ranking criterion.
+If your website is currently mobile-friendly or you have made plans for it to be before April 21st, get ready to enjoy a potential boost in Google!

 A few details regarding the 21st that were released: